Center Of Excellence

 I have back pain; do I need to use a specific type of mattress?

-Is there any relation of smoking with back pain?
+Is there any relation to smoking with back pain?

-Smoking generally do not cause back pain.
-But evidences suggest that usage of tobacco or smoking can disturb the circulation of blood at a small capillary level and it may lead to weakness of muscles.
+Smoking generally does not cause back pain.
+But evidencesuggestst that use of tobacco or smoking can disturb the circulation of blood at a small capillary level and it may lead to weakness of muscles.
 If one has back pain, smoking or tobacco can surely hamper the healing of damaged back.

 What lifestyle change I should be doing to try to avoid back pain?